Nielsenfam/NightSky/README.md

 Enhancement Ideas:

-A possible enhancement would be to do the Sun, Moon and Planet calculations localy using the apropriate astronimcal calculations.
+1. A possible enhancement would be to do the Sun, Moon and Planet calculations localy using the apropriate astronimcal calculations.
 Shouldn't be that hard, people have been doing those calculations for centuries!
 That would leave only the ISS and weather data to be "screen scraped".

-The ic2 LED matrix could be larger to cover 12 hours for the whole "night".
+2. The i2c LED matrix could be larger to cover 12 hours for the whole "night".
+Might be easier to use a second Backpack at a different address

-The Earth Sky conditions could display additional observing conditions such as those found on cleardarksky.com.
+3. The Earth Sky conditions could display additional observing conditions such as those found on cleardarksky.com.

-ic2 could also drive additional 7 segement display for traditional "clock" functionality.
+4. i2c could also drive additional 7 segement display for traditional "clock" functionality.

+Combined with Above, a pushbutton could be used to display exact times of Rise/Set on a 7 segment display